 Sew another 3/8″ seam once again.
 The raw edge will completely be covered.
 This will be the inside of your garment and outside will be smooth and neat.

-Step Ten: Finishing the lining to the skirt
+Step Ten: Finish the skirt lining

 Attach the top and the skirt, right sides together.
 Seam allowance will be on the wrong side of the fabric.
 Iron the seam upwards.
 You can either use pins as in the photo or hand basting.